-- 1¼ cup milk chocolate (I used 5 ounces 30% Valrhona), chopped into chip sized chunks
+- 1 1/4 cup milk chocolate (I used 5 ounces 30% Valrhona), chopped into chip-sized chunks

-- 1¼ cup semi-sweet or bitter-sweet chocolate (I used 5 ounces 68% Valrhona), chopped into chip sized chunks
+- 1 1/4 cup semi-sweet or bitter-sweet chocolate (I used 5 ounces 68% Valrhona), chopped into chip-sized chunks

-- In the bowl of a stand mixer, beat ½ cup butter with an electric mixer or the paddle attachment of a stand mixer until softened.
-Mix together brown sugar and molasses (or just use dark brown sugar) and add that and sugar to mixer.
+- In the bowl of a stand mixer, beat 1/2 cup butter with an electric mixer or the paddle attachment of a stand mixer until softened.
+Mix together brown sugar and molasses (or just use dark brown sugar) and add that and sugar to the mixer.
 Cream till well combined.
 Beat in remaining butter speed until well incorporated.

 - With the mixer on low speed, blend in salt and baking soda, then mix in flour.

 - Add only the chocolate chunks (leave the "dust" and very small crumbs behind), then stir in chocolate chunks.

 - Roll two tablespoons of dough and place 2 inches apart on the prepared baking sheets.